Tiki-Tech-Network/automation/WASH_Documentation.md

                 -ChangePasswordAtLogon $true

             Write-Host "A user account has been created in the Active Directory for $firstName $lastName with email address $email.
 Welcome to $company!"

+The script prompts to get user input on whether to create additional users or not.
+If not, the script exits to the higher menu.
+If yes, the above is repeated using the below 'while'.

             $addAnother = Get-Input -prompt "Would you like to add another user?
 (Y/N)" } while ($addAnother -eq "Y")
     }

+If the user selected 2 at the prompt to bypass AD-User creation and just make OUs, this is where it happens.
+It is really basic - take user input, make the OU, report back, give a list of current OUs, and ask if the user wants to make another OU or not.
+This will iterate until broken by the user.

     elseif ($thisorthat -eq '2') {
         do{